perak/animae/README.md

 Modified [animate.css](https://daneden.github.io/animate.css/).

-Animae can animate elements if they are visible (in viewport).
+Animae can animate elements when they are visible (in viewport).
+Also, background image can be changed when some element enters into view.

 Animate elements on scroll